 Get Involved, Build a Legacy

-Parks Canada welcomes over 6,000 volunteers to our National Parks and National Historic Sites each year.
-By getting involved with Fundy National Park's volunteer program, you too can become a part of this legacy, while helping us protect and preserve this special place and share its wonders with others.
+By getting involved with Fundy National Park's volunteer program, you can help us to protect and preserve this special place and share its wonders with others.
 You'll discover meaningful and hands-on ways to deepen your connection to incredible natural spaces, not to mention meet new people, build career skills, and have fun!

 Upcoming volunteer opportunities

-Caretakers - Get involved in the maintenance of important ecological systems, by participating in activities such as invasive plant removal.
-Many hands make light work!
+- Conservation caretakers - Get involved in the maintenance of important ecological systems, by participating in activities such as invasive plant removal.
+Many hands make light work.

 Other ways to get involved